qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/snippets.rst

 Interface for plugin in the options dialog
 ------------------------------------------

-You can add a custom plugin options tab to :guilabel:`Settings -> Options`.
+You can add a custom plugin options tab to :menuselection:`Settings --> Options`.
 The following snippet will just add the plugin tab without any option accessible.
-You can split the following classes in a different file, in this example we are adding two classes into the main :file:`mainPlugin.py` file.
+You can split the following classes into different files.
+In this example, we are adding two classes into the main :file:`mainPlugin.py` file.

 .. testcode:: plugin_snippets